 SimSig Royston was the first simulation I ever wrote.
-This page describes version 4.0, which is a major rewrite to work with the Loader and to take account of new information that I have obtained, while 4.1 adds further realism.
+This page describes version 4.1; version 4.0 was a major rewrite to work with the Loader and to take account of new information that I have obtained, while 4.1 adds further realism.

 In real life, Royston is part of the area covered by King's Cross PSB.
 However, technical reasons meant that the original SimSig King's Cross wasn't able to cover it and instead ended at Baldock.
 I therefore wrote SimSig Royston to cover the missing section, as a good starter simulation for people new to SimSig, and as a good starter simulation for me to learn the techniques of writing simulations.

 The area covered by SimSig Royston is also part of SimSig Cambridge.

 As ever, my thanks to Geoff and Mike for teaching me how to write simulations, to all the people who provided information, and to the beta testers.

 SimSig Royston simulates the Royston area in about 1980, shortly after the transfer to King's Cross PSB in 1976.
 The Cattle and Corn Mill Sidings have already been removed, but the complex of sidings and yards on the down side remain untouched.
 However, the main lines in the simulation are electrified throughout even though in real life the electrification was only extended from Royston to Cambridge in 1988.
 Speed limits are those in use in 2012.

 Unlike previous releases of SimSig Royston, all signals have their appropriate prefix (K or CA).

 The area covered by SimSig Royston runs from a point between Baldock and Ashwell & Morden at the south-west end to just past Meldreth station at the north-east end.
 The whole simulation represents about 10 miles of line, but all the activity takes place in the mile around Royston station.